mseminatore/TeslaJS/README.md

 ## Notable Features

-With the introduction of the new OAuth-based owner API, one of the features I wanted was the ability to make API callswithout having to login each time a new process was invoked.
+With the introduction of the new OAuth-based owner API, one of the features I wanted was the ability to make API calls without having to login each time a new process was invoked.
 Many existing libraries require a login transaction with each initiation of the library.
 With the TeslaJS library, once an auth token is retrieved it can be cached and used to make other Tesla REST API